Talkamatic/dialogue-domain-descriptions/docs/APIs/http_frontend.md

 The exact format of the request and the response depends on the type of request as described below.

 # Start session requests
-When a new session should be started, the client issues a request, and receives the initial output from TDM.
+When a new session should be started, the client issues a `start_session` request.
+The response contains initial output from TDM and a session ID that can be used in subsequent requests.
+For more details, see [the response format](#response-format).

+If a session ID is provided together with the `start_session` request, an error is given.
+The integrity of the session is however maintained.

 **Request**